Institutional Review Board (IRB) on the Protection of Human Subjects in Research Policy & Procedural Manual

 This procedural manual is put forth and implemented by the IRB of Keene State College to ensure that, per OHRP guidance, an independent observer could understand how the IRB operates and conducts its major functions.
 It addresses specifically the above seven procedural areas.

-The Office of Sponsored Projects & Research serves as the intake-point for protocol submission, and forwards protocols to the IRB Chairperson for review.
-Initial review of research protocols may be handled in one of several ways, determined by the IRB chairperson.
+The Office of Sponsored Projects & Research serves as the intake-point for protocol submission, and forwards protocols to the IRB Designated Reviewer(s) for review.
+Initial review of research protocols may be handled in one of several ways, determined by the IRB Designated Reviewer(s).
 Most applications submitted to the Keene State College IRB qualify for either exemption or expedited review.
 Those that do not qualify for these two lower levels of review must undergo full IRB review by a quorum of IRB members at a convened meeting.

 In order to ensure their protocol is reviewed at the next available convened meeting, investigators must submit their complete protocol materials (required forms and attachments are located on the OSPR website) to IRB@keene.edu at least three weeks prior to the posted meeting date.
-The IRB@keene.edu email address is monitored by OSPR staff as well as the IRB Chairperson.
-When a new protocol is received for initial review, OSPR staff will initiate the creation of a protocol record (on the KSC Q-Drive) which will be maintained throughout the life of the protocol in coordination with the IRB Chairperson.
+The IRB@keene.edu email address is monitored by OSPR staff.
+When a new protocol is received for initial review, OSPR staff will initiate the creation of a protocol record (on the KSC Q-Drive) which will be maintained throughout the life of the protocol in coordination with the IRB Chairpersons.
 This includes entry of key information into the IRB database, electronic storage of protocol documents including requests for initial and continuing review, requests for modifications, and IRB actions taken (e.g., approval/disapproval communications).

-Investigators must submit, at minimum, the following items for review as part of a standard protocol submission:
+Investigators must submit, at minimum, the following items for review:

-- Advertisement/recruitment materials that will be used to solicit participation in the study.
+- Advertisements/recruitment materials that will be used to solicit participation in the study

-- Informed Consent documents reflecting the exact language that will be used to obtain participant consent.
-See OSPR website for guidance on informed consent issues.
+- Informed consent documents reflecting the exact language that will be used to obtain participant consent.
+See OSPR website for guidance and templates.

-Within one week of receiving the protocol, the OSPR will inform the IRB Chairperson of its placement on the KSC Q-Drive.
-The IRB Chairperson will review the protocol to see if it is exempted, expedited or must be subjected to a full board review.
+Generally within one week of receiving the protocol, the OSPR will inform the IRB Designated Reviewer(s) and make the materials available for review.
+The IRB Designated Reviewer(s) will review the protocol to see if it is exempted, eligible for expedited review, or must be subject to full board review.

 1.2 Determinations Required for Approval

-In order for a protocol review (regardless of method of review: initial, expedited, continuing, or modification) to result in approval, the review must determine all of the following requirements have been satisfied in a manner in accordance with 45 CFR Part 46:
+In order for a protocol to be approved, the review process must determine that all of the following requirements have been satisfied:

-- Risks are reasonable in relations to any anticipated benefits/importance of the knowledge to be gained;
+- Risks are reasonable in relation to any anticipated benefits/importance of knowledge to be gained

-- When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of subjects.
+- When appropriate, the research plan makes adequate provisions for monitoring the data collected to ensure safety of subjects

-- When appropriate, there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data.
+- When appropriate, there are adequate provisions to protect the privacy of subjects and maintain the confidentiality of the data

 1.3 Exempt Determination